Code-Institute-Submissions/MaeveHughes-TravelPix_AprResub/README.md

 - User Story 2.1: As a user I can register on the website by providing an email address, username, password and password confirmation.
 I am notifed that a confirmation email has been sent and that I am logged in.

 ### Feature 3 Login
-- A registered user can log in to the website using their username and password
+- A registered user can log in to the website using their username and password.
-- Both fields are mandatory
+- Both fields are mandatory.
-- Once logged in the user will be navigated to the homepage
+- Once logged in the user will be navigated to the homepage.
 - [Login - desktop](https://github.com/MaeveHughes/TravelPix/blob/main/media/Screenshot%202022-01-21%20at%2020.42.06.png)
 - [Login - mobile](https://github.com/MaeveHughes/TravelPix/blob/main/media/Screenshot%202022-01-21%20at%2020.42.35.png)
 - [Notification](https://github.com/MaeveHughes/TravelPix/blob/main/media/Screenshot%202022-01-21%20at%2021.11.33.png)

 #### Description feature 3
 - User Story 3.1: As a registered user I can log in to the website using my username and password.
 Both fields are mandatory.
-Once correct, I will be navigated to the homepage and a message displayed
+Once correct, I will be navigated to the homepage and a message displayed.

 ### Feature 4 Post Detail Pages
 - A user not logged in can view the details of the post.
 The user can also view the comments.